From the Fall 2025 Issue

 Christopher J. Brown, Author ,

-Henry J. Sienkiewicz, Faculty, Georgetown University
+Henry J. Sienkiewicz, Faculty, Former CIO, DISA, Georgetown and George Washington Universities

 Red lights, yellow lights, green lights.
 A flashing light?
 A traffic warning sign?
 Recognized as a critical infrastructure by the Department of Homeland Security (DHS), the transportation system is essential to modern life.
 From the skies to the seas to the railways to the roadways, and to bike lanes and pedestrian crossing, this highly complex … Read more